 The number of credit inquiries has a low impact on your score.
 However, multiple inquiries may imply that you struggle financially.
 Furthermore, a credit inquiry only counts if it is a hard inquiry, which only occur when you are attempting to open a new account.
 Simply checking your credit score, a soft inquiry, will not affect your score.
 Inquiries remain on your report for 3 years.

 Having good credit can feel like a daunting task, especially when contemplating bankruptcy.
 However, a good law firm can assist people with all probate matters.
-The Law Offices of James C. Shaw are compassionate and knowledgeable professionals who can help people who cannot pay their debts.
+The Law Offices of James C. Shields are compassionate and knowledgeable professionals who can help people who cannot pay their debts.